Share this story:

-International agency Oxfam is airlifting 52 tons of vital water supply and hygiene materials to Somalia’s capital Mogadishu, as the aid community scales up its effort to bring relief to the drought-stricken country.
-The first flight will leave Nairobi Thursday morning and is part of Oxfam’s efforts to control the outbreak of cholera and reduce public health risks in highly-populated camps.
-In total three flights will ferry the aid.
+International agency Oxfam is airlifting three cargos full of vital water supply and hygiene materials to Somalia’s capital Mogadishu today, as the aid community is scaling up its effort to bring relief to the drought-stricken country.
+The aid shipments are part of Oxfam’s efforts to control the outbreak of cholera and reduce public health risks in highly-populated camps.

-Oxfam partner organization, Hijra which operates in Mogadishu and the outskirts of the capital, has seen an increase in cholera cases.
-Hijra staff have reported that cases affecting children and women are on the rise.
-The organization has started a cholera prevention program that is reaching 20,000 people in three camps for people who have fled to Mogadishu.
-The work includes distributing oral rehydration salts and soap and a public information campaign advising on ways to reduce the risk of contracting the disease.
+Oxfam partner Hijra which operates in Mogadishu and the outskirts of the Capital has seen an increase in cholera cases.
+Hijra staff reported that cases affected children and women are on the rise.
+The Somali group has started a prevention program that is reaching 20,000 people in 3 IDP camps in Mogadishu, distributing oral rehydration salts, doing radio and public announcements in camps themselves on hygiene practices as well as distributing soaps.

 “Clean water and soap are vital to help prevent a public health crisis, as people weakened by hunger are particularly at risk of disease.
 With the recent cholera outbreak in the Mogadishu, this assistance will save lives.
 Despite the many challenges of operating in Somalia, Oxfam has years of experience working with partners there to reach people in need.” said Adan Kabelo, Associate Country Director for Oxfam in Somalia.

 Oxfam partners operate all across the country, and are running the largest public health program in Somalia, providing clean water to 250,000 displaced Somalis in camps outside Mogadishu.
 Oxfam’s partner agencies also operate one of the largest therapeutic feeding programs for children and mothers, feeding 3,000 severely malnourished children every week.